pvandervelde/mindvortex/src/posts/2100-01-01-Sofware-development-pipeline-In-the-build-system-or-not.md

   - Makes it easy to quickly create pipelines, one build triggers one or more other builds.
   - In many cases also allows steps that require human interaction, e.g. approval or manual triggers
   - Great because it's build in and easily accessible
+  - Works great for static systems, i.e. systems that all behave the same, always run the same steps in the same order
 - No so great because
   - Assumes that the build system is the center of everything, which may be true but it might not.
 Why would the build system be the core of everything and not the version control system or the issue tracker or ...